ItMe12s/LuauAPI/docs/mod_guidelines.md

 Other mods add and reorder nodes in shared menus like `MenuLayer`, so fixed positions overlap their buttons.
 Find an anchor like `bottom-menu`, check it exists, then add to it.
 Prefix your own node ids with `modid/`.
 If your node has to sit above overlapping content, set an explicit z-order before adding it.
-For nodes that survive scene changes, use cocos `OverlayManager` instead of re-adding from a layer hook.
+For nodes that survive scene changes, use `OverlayManager` instead of re-adding from a layer hook.

 Bad: